glbala87/ELLA_tool/docs/manual/choosing-sample-variant.md

 Option  | Explanation
 :--- | :---
-`NOT READY` | Analyses where a variant needs validation or are insufficiently covered.
+NOT READY | Analyses where a variant needs validation or are insufficiently covered.
 The variants in these samples should not be interpreted until validation/sequencing of missing regions has been performed.
-`YOUR ANALYSES` | Any unfinished analyses that you have started and saved, but not completed.
+YOUR ANALYSES | Any unfinished analyses that you have started and saved, but not completed.
-`INTERPRETATION`  | Analyses that have not yet been opened by any user.
+INTERPRETATION  | Analyses that have not yet been opened by any user.
-`REVIEW`  | Analyses that have been interpreted by another user and marked for review.
+REVIEW  | Analyses that have been interpreted by another user and marked for review.
-`MEDICAL REVIEW`  | Analyses marked for review by a lab physician.
+MEDICAL REVIEW  | Analyses marked for review by a lab physician.
-`OTHERS’ ANALYSES`  | Analyses currently being worked on by other users.
+OTHERS’ ANALYSES  | Analyses currently being worked on by other users.
-`FINALIZED` | Analyses that have been analysed and marked as Finalized.
+FINALIZED` | Analyses that have been analysed and marked as Finalized.

-#### Optional ANALYSES view
+#### Optional auto-comments

-Depending on configuration, you may see an alternative worklist in the ANALYSES view, where `INTERPRETATION` and `REVIEW` have been split in subcategories:
+Depending on [configuration](/technical/import.html#deposit), ELLA can add certain OVERVIEW comments automatically upon deposit of the analysis:

 Option  | Explanation
 :--- | :---
-`INTERPRETATION - ALL VARIANTS CLASSIFIED`  | Analyses ready for interpretation, but where all variants already have a valid classification.
-`INTERPRETATION - MISSING CLASSIFICATIONS` | Analyses ready for interpretation and where at least one variant is missing a valid classification (all analyses not in above section)
-`REVIEW - ALL VARIANTS CLASSIFIED` | Analyses ready for review, but where all variants already have a valid classification.
+ALL CLASSIFIED  | All variants in the analysis already have a valid classification.
-`REVIEW - MISSING CLASSIFICATIONS`  | Analyses ready for review and where at least one variant is missing a valid classification (all analyses not in above section).
+NO VARIANTS | The analysis contains no non-filtered variants.

+Use the [OVERVIEW filter](#filter-the-overview) to quickly locate analyses with these comments.

 ### VARIANTS worklist

-In the VARIANTS view, you may choose from one or more of the following:
+In the VARIANTS view, only variants that have been imported manually as stand-alone variants (not tied to an analysis/sample) or that have been opened from variant search are shown.
+Here, you may choose from the following:

 Option  | Explanation
 :--- | :---
-`YOUR VARIANTS` | Any unfinished variant interpretations that you have started and saved from a previous session.
+YOUR VARIANTS | Any unfinished variant interpretations that you have started and saved from a previous session.
-`PENDING CLASSIFICATION` | Variants that have not yet been opened/interpreted.
+INTERPRETATION | Variants that have not yet been opened/interpreted.
-`PENDING REVIEW` | Variants that have been interpreted at least once and that have been marked for review.
+REVIEW | Variants that have been interpreted at least once and that have been marked for review.
 Users and dates for previous interpretations are given to the far right.
-`OTHERS’ VARIANTS` | Variants currently being worked on by other users.
+OTHERS’ VARIANTS | Variants currently being worked on by other users.
-`FINALIZED` | Variants that have been interpreted and marked as Finalized.
+FINALIZED | Variants that have been interpreted and marked as Finalized.

 ## History, comments and tags